co-cddo/open-standards/docs/_standards/exchange-of-contact-information.md

+---
+layout: page
-# The standard for Exchange of contact information
+title: The standard for Exchange of contact information
+permalink: /standards/contact
+---

 Updated: 2016-05-20